 Harrier FRS 51 that was salvaged from the sea after it crashed following an engine failure on August 24, 2003.

 An extensive search lasting three days was undertaken by Indian Naval ships to determine the exact location of the crashed aircraft.
-The location was identified after, using the sophisticated hydrographic equipment in a depth of about ninety metres.
+The location was identified after, using the sophisticated hydrographic equipment at a depth of about ninety metres.
 The Oil and Natural Gas Commission (ONGC) provided invaluable assistance, for recovering the aircraft, by way of specialised salvage and diving facilities.
-It was reported that the wreckage has been unloaded at Goa for further examination.
+It was reported that the wreckage had been unloaded at Goa for further examination.

 The Sea Harrier is amazingly in one piece – but looks too badly damaged to be put back in the air again.
-Its quite possible that this airframe will find itself a new life as a ‘warbird’ at one of the navy’s establishments.
+It’s quite possible that this airframe will find itself a new life as a ‘warbird’ at one of the navy’s establishments.
 Perhaps, the IMS Vikrant?